josdejong/mathjs/docs/datatypes/matrices.md

 p.get([1, 0]) // 3
 ```

-When setting a value at a location outside of the current matrix size using the
+When setting a value at a location outside the current matrix size using the
 method `.set()`, the matrix will be resized.
 By default, new items will be
 initialized with zero, but it is possible to specify an alternative value using
 the optional third argument `defaultValue`.